astropy/astropy/README.md

 About
 =====

+WCSAxes is a package that makes it easy to plot images with world coordinate system (WCS) information (which translates pixel to 'world' coordinates and back) using [Matplotlib](http://www.matplotlib.org).
+Originally intended for use with Astronomical data, WCSAxes can be used with any data provided that an appropriate WCS transformation is supplied.

-This is an experimental implemnentation of the API described [here](https://github.com/astropy/astropy-api/blob/master/wcs_axes/wcs_api.md).
+This is an implementation of the API described [here](https://github.com/astropy/astropy-api/blob/master/wcs_axes/wcs_api.md).

-At the moment the implementation has not be optimized.
+At the moment the implementation has not be optimized for performance.
 Once all the functionality is in place, and a test suite has been created, the code will be refactored and optimized.

 Build and coverage status
 =========================